Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Introduction

 In this paper, a new idea to obtain robust DNNs is given, that is, the bias part is used as the classifier to avoid gradient-based attacks.
 Another advantage of using the bias part as the classifier is that, an information-theoretically safe classifier can be constructed.
-The bias classifier does not deliberately hide the gradient like the method in~\cite{not}, so the white box attack method for the gradient hiding method in~\cite{not} does not work for it.
+Our network does not deliberately hide the gradient like the method in~\cite{not}.
+Our network does not have gradient, so the white box attack method for the gradient hiding method in~\cite{not} does not work for our model.

 10pt The rest of this paper is organized as follows.
 In section \ref{sec-hnet}, the existence of the bias classifier is proved and the training method is given.
 In section \ref{sec-safe}, several attack methods for the bias classifier are given.
 In section \ref{sec-isafe}, the bias classifier is shown to be information-theoretically safe against the original-model gradient-based attack.
 In section \ref{sec-exp}, numerical experimental results are given to show that the bias classifier indeed improves robustness to resist adversaries.
-In section \ref{sec-conc}, conclusions are given
+In section \ref{sec-conc}, conclusions are given.